OpenKneeboard/OpenKneeboard/docs/features/graphics-tablets.md

 ---
 parent: Features
+redirect_from:
+  - /how-to/huion/
+  - /how-to/wacom/
+  - /how-to/huion.html
+  - /how-to/wacom.html
 ---

 # Graphics Tablets

-Graphics tablets are supported, *but not required*; for information on supported devices, see [the compatibility notes](../compatibility/hardware.md#graphics-tablets).
+Graphics tablets (eg Wacom) are supported, *but not required*.
+These are generally marketed towards artists and designers.

+**Phones and tablet computers such as an iPad, Microsoft Surface, or similar are a different kind of device and not supported**.

 Graphics tablets can be used to: